Exclusive: Genesis GV60 will be first EV to include wireless battery charging

 Genesis did not mention wireless charging in the press materials for the GV60, which was revealed this past week, and it couldn't confirm if and when it might offer wireless charging in the U.S. But it's likely a technology advantage that would be extended to other markets.
 The Hyundai Motor Group has said that the tech could play a convenience role for some vehicles built on the E-GMP dedicated EV platform the GV60 shares with the Hyundai Ioniq 5 and Kia EV6.

-Wireless charging technology has been available as an aftermarket retrofit for years, but it's been a niche product.
-According to WiTricity, it's the first time a new battery electric vehicle will be equipped with the tech, which uses a magnetic field through two coils to allow current transfer without any physical connection.
+According to WiTricity, it's the first time a new battery electric vehicle will be equipped with the technology.
 Several entries from China, which has adopted streamlined standards for the tech, could arrive around the same time in early 2022, or narrowly beat the GV60.
 But none of those models appear bound for the U.S. and Europe like the GV60.

+Wireless charging technology has been available as an aftermarket retrofit for years, but it's been a niche product.
+Such inductive tech uses a magnetic field through two coils to allow current transfer, charging the EV's battery pack over the course of hours without any physical connection.

 Genesis GV60 prototype